-In the year 46, under the command of ‘pirate’ Gannascus and a member of the Cananefates tribe, the Chauci together with the Frisians started raiding the North Sea coasts south of the River Rhine all the way to Gaul.
+In the year 46, under the command of ‘pirate’ Gannascus and member of the Cananefates tribe, the Chauci together with the Frisians started raiding the North Sea coasts south of the river Rhine all the way to Gaul.
 A year later, general Corbulo was appointed in the north to restore order.
 He started punitive expeditions against the Chauci and the Frisians, and managed to subdue the Frisians.
-The limes, part of the Limes Germanicus, were erected along the south banks of the lower River Rhine from AD 47 onward.
-Despite commander-in-chief Corbulo was quite successful in giving the Frisians and the Chauci a hard time, Rome ordered Corbulo to stop his campaigns and once again to settle with the River Rhine as the northern-most border of the empire.
+The limes, part of the Limes Germanicus, were erected along the south banks of the lower river Rhine from AD 47 onward.
+Despite commander-in-chief Corbulo was quite successful in giving the Frisians and the Chauci a hard time, Rome ordered Corbulo to stop his campaigns and, once again, to settle with the river Rhine as the northern-most border of the empire.
 Army camp Flevum was given up.
 Corbulo left the area in the year 50.
 Probably feeling he could have achieved so much more if only the out-of-touch bureaucrats in the capital had listened to him.

 Another massive uprising which must be mentioned, is the one in the years 69 and 70, known as the Revolt of the Batavi.
 The Batavians were under the command of Gaius Julius Civilus.
 The Cananefates, under command of king Brinno, the Chauci, and the Frisians also participated in the revolt.
 These latter tribes were considered the bravest forces by Civilus.
 The naval power of these allied forces was mainly supplied by the Cananefates and the Frisians, and their fleet laid waste to the mighty castellum Praetorium Agrippinae.
 Actually, with the destruction of Praetorium Agrippinae by the Cananefates and Frisians, the whole Batavian Revolt started in the first place.
 Read more in our post It all began with piracy. what the fleet of the Cananefates and Frisians did more.